curegit/precure-stylegan/README.md

 ## Script Synopses

-- `train.py` trains StyleGAN.
+- `train.py` trains the models of StyleGAN.

-- `generate.py`
+  Use `-h` option for more details.

-  generate images of trained model
+- `generate.py` generates images from a trained model.

-- `animate.py`
+  Use `-h` option for more details.

-  make analogy animation
+- `animate.py` makes the animation of the analogy from a trained model.

-- `visualize.py`
+  Use `-h` option for more details.

-  draw an example of computation graph (debug) (Pydot and Graphviz is required) It takes no command arguments.
+- `visualize.py` draws an example of computation graph for debug (Pydot and Graphviz are required).

-- `check.py`
+  It takes no command-line arguments.

-  analyze chainer environment
+- `check.py` analyzes Chainer environment.
-  It takes no command arguments.
+  It takes no command-line arguments.

 ## Results